Winter Camping in Zion National Park

 The Zion Canyon Scenic Drive is closed to private vehicles during the shuttle season.
 Typically, Zion National Park shuttles are running March through November, weekends in February, and the week between major holidays in December.

-Visit the Zion NPS website to get the most updated shuttle information for the time you’ll be visiting.
+Visit the Zion National Park website to get the most updated shuttle information for the time you’ll be visiting.

 With winter being less crowded one of the benefits is that you can drive your car through Zion Canyon (except for the holidays at Christmas/New Year’s and President’s weekend in February).